-There are 2 main groups of leukaemia.
-They are acute and chronic leukaemia.
-They are then grouped by the type of white blood cell affected.
+There are 2 main groups of leukaemia - acute and chronic leukaemia.
+They are then grouped by the type of white blood cell that is affected.

 Whether a leukaemia is acute or chronic describes how quickly the leukaemia is likely to develop and get worse.

 Acute leukaemias tend to develop quickly and get rapidly worse if they are not treated.
 Chronic leukaemias develop slowly and tend to get worse slowly, over a long time.

 In chronic leukaemia, the white blood cells are almost fully developed but are not completely normal.
 They still work, but not as well as they should do at fighting infection.
 Your body makes too many of these abnormal white blood cells.

 The two most common types of chronic leukaemia are:

 The difference between them is the type of white blood cell that has become cancerous.
 In CLL, the abnormal cells develop from early blood cells called the lymphoid blood stem cells.
 The cancerous white blood cells are B lymphocytes, also called B cells.

 In CML, the abnormal leukaemia cells develop from early blood cells called the myeloid blood stem cells.
 They become myelocytes.
 These cells are sometimes called granulocytes.
 So you may hear this type of leukaemia called chronic granulocytic leukaemia or CGL.